plblum/jivs/docs/Jivs_API.md

   - Issues with tokens within error messages.
   - Required properties have values.

-- Identifies each Lookup Key in use, along with the services that are needed by your ValueHostConfigs.
+- Identifies each Lookup Key in use, along with the services that are needed by your `ValueHostConfigs`.
-- For properties that support localization, it shows all cultural localizations of the text registered with the TextLocalizerService.
+- For properties that support localization, it shows all cultural localizations of the text registered with the `TextLocalizerService`.
   > Localization has fallbacks.
 You may have a rule that lets all text fallback to your default language.

 `Jivs-ConfigAnalysis` is a separate library, available within npm.